nv-tlabs/vid2player3d/README.md

 <img src="doc/teaser.png"/>

 ### Note: the current release provides the implementation of the hierarchical controller, including the low-level imitation policy, motion embedding and the high-level planning policy, as well as the environment setup in IsaacGym.
-Unfortunately, the demo can NOT run because the trained models are currently not available due to license issues.
+Unfortunately, the demo can NOT run because the trained models are currently not available due to license issues of the video footage we used.

 # News
 [2023/11/28] Training code for the low-level policy is released.